-Prerequisite: Twenty-five pounds or more overweight.
+Prerequisite(s): Twenty-five pounds or more overweight.

 A comprehensive approach to weight control involving exercise, nutrition and diet counseling, behavior modification and a support group of people with similar goals.
 Each class will consist of exercise followed by lecture discussion.
+May be taken four times for a maximum of eight credit hours.